X-ray properties of high-richness CAMIRA clusters in the Hyper Suprime-Cam Subaru Strategic Program field: Results

-We define the centroid shift $D_{\rm XC}$ as a projected distance between the BCG coordinates and the X-ray centroid measured within $R_{500}$.
-The measured centroid shift is given in Table~\ref{tbl:sample}.
-The histograms of the centroid shift in kpc and fractions of $R_{500}$ are shown in the upper panels of Figure~\ref{fig:centroid}.
-The median of the centroid shift is $\tilde{D}_{\rm XC}=85$~kpc or $0.12R_{500}$.
+We define the centroid offset $D_{\rm XC}$ as a projected distance between the BCG coordinates and the X-ray centroid measured within $R_{500}$.
+The measured centroid offset is given in Table~\ref{tbl:sample}.
+The histograms of the centroid offset in kpc and fractions of $R_{500}$ are shown in the upper panels of Figure~\ref{fig:centroid}.
+The median values of centroid offset are given in Table~\ref{tbl:centroidoffset}, which is $\tilde{D}_{\rm XC}=41$~kpc or $0.06R_{500}$ for 17 clusters and $\tilde{D}_{\rm XC}=92$~kpc or $0.16R_{500}$ for the entire sample.

 Next, we measured the X-ray peak position within $R_{500}$ by using the XMM composite image smoothed with a $\sigma=3$~(pixels) Gaussian function.
-We define the peak shift $D_{\rm XP}$ as a projected distance relative to the BCG coordinates.
-The resultant peak shift is shown in Table~\ref{tbl:sample}.
+We define the peak offset $D_{\rm XP}$ as a projected distance relative to the BCG coordinates.
+The resultant peak offset is shown in Table~\ref{tbl:sample} and the median values are given in Table~\ref{tbl:centroidoffset}.
+The lower panels of Figure~\ref{fig:centroid} show the histograms of the measured peak offset in units of kpc and $R_{500}$.
+For 17 clusters, the median is $\tilde{D}_{\rm XP}=36$~kpc or $0.05R_{500}$.
+For the entire sample, $\tilde{D}_{\rm XP}=56$~kpc or $0.29R_{500}$.

+The twenty clusters with low statistics tend to show larger centroid and peak offsets.
 As discussed in \cite{Mann12}, the accuracy of the X-ray peak position depends on the statistical quality of the X-ray observations as well as the surface brightness distribution, which varies significantly between clusters.
-We assessed the standard error of the peak shift $\delta D_{\rm XP}$ by comparing X-ray images of each cluster with different smoothing scale ($\sigma=2,3,4$~pixles).
-For 17 clusters, $\delta D_{\rm XP}$ ranges from 4\% to 160\% (the mean is 25\%).
-The lower panels of Figure~\ref{fig:centroid} show the histograms of the measured peak shift in units of kpc and $R_{500}$.
-The median is $\tilde{D}_{\rm XP}=36$~kpc or $0.047R_{500}$.
+We assessed the standard error of the peak offset $\delta D_{\rm XP}$ by comparing X-ray images of each cluster with different smoothing scale ($\sigma=2,3,4$~pixels).
+For 17 clusters, $\delta D_{\rm XP}$ ranges from 3\% to 68\% (the mean is 24\%).
+On the other hand, the entire sample contains objects with larger uncertainties, resulting $2\%<\delta D_{\rm XP}< 113\%$ (the mean is 22\%).